-- Tell caregivers and family or friends that you have a DPAHC.
-When you finish writing your DPAHC, talk with your family and caregivers about it.
+- Tell healthcare providers and family or friends that you have a DPAHC.
+When you finish writing your DPAHC, talk with your family and healthcare providers about it.
 This will help everyone understand your wishes.
 Keep a card in your wallet or purse that says you have an advance directive.

 - Make copies of your DPAHC.
 Give your agent a copy of your DPAHC.
-Let your caregivers know that you have a DPAHC and give them a copy.
-Make sure that caregivers put a current copy in your medical records where you get care, such as the hospital.
+Let your healthcare providers know that you have a DPAHC and give them a copy.
+Make sure that healthcare providers put a current copy in your medical records where you get care, such as the hospital.

 - You may want to keep copies in other places.
 Some states have registries that keep copies of advance directives.
-Some services allow caregivers to access them by computer.
+Some services allow healthcare providers to access them by computer.
 Your church or house of worship may also be able to store a copy.

 When to review your DPAHC:

 You can always change or cancel your DPAHC.
-After you make changes, give new copies to your family, healthcare agent, and caregivers.
+After you make changes, give new copies to your family, healthcare agent, and healthcare providers.
 Review your DPAHC whenever one of the following occurs: